keras-team/keras-io/guides/md/keras_cv/object_detection_keras_cv.md

 ```

 ![png](/img/guides/object_detection_keras_cv/object_detection_keras_cv_8_0.png)

-To use the `RetinaNet` architecture, you'll need to resize your image
+To use the `RetinaNet` architecture with a ResNet50 backbone, you'll need to
-to a size that is divisible by 64.
+resize your image to a size that is divisible by 64.
+This is to ensure
+compatibility with the number of downscaling operations done by the convolution
+layers in the ResNet.

 If the resize operation distorts
 the input's aspect ratio, the model will perform signficantly poorer.
 For the
 pretrained `"retinanet_resnet50_pascalvoc"` preset we are using, the final
 `MeanAveragePrecision` on the `pascalvoc/2012` evaluation set drops to `0.15`
-from `0.33` when using a naive resizing operation.
+from `0.38` when using a naive resizing operation.

 Additionally, if you crop to preserve the aspect ratio as you do in classification
 your model may entirely miss some bounding boxes.
 As such, when running inference